Asmita

 yogaś citta-vṛtti-nirodhaḥ

-Yoga is the stilling of the modifications of the mind.
+Yoga is the cessation of the fluctuations of the mind.

 Click to read insights...